K. D. Ushinsky South Ukrainian National Pedagogical University: Scientific Work

 Every year the University supports organizations of more than thirty international and Ukrainian scientific conferences.
-The University of Ushinsky is a founder of scientific journals in philosophy, political science, sociology, psychology, pedagogy, philology and others.
+The University of Ushynsky is a founder of scientific journals in philosophy, political science, sociology, psychology, pedagogy, philology and others.

 The University offers seven specialized Doctoral and Candidate Thesis Committees in twelve majors.
 Each year more than seventy theses are passed.
 Three hundred Ukrainian and foreign students from fifteen countries take postgraduate and doctorate courses as well as individual academic programs.

 Almost three thousand students are involved in scientific work, the results of which are reflected in thousands of articles published every year.
 The participants of the educational process are winners of almost seventy contests, competitions and various Olympiads of national and international levels.

 Ranking & Reputation

-According to SCOPUS database, the University ranks 1st among pedagogical universities of Ukraine.
+According to SCOPUS database (25.04.2023), the University ranks 76th among all universities in Ukraine.

 The University collaborates with 80 educational and scientific institutions around the world, which makes it an influential university not just in Ukraine but all over the Europe.

 There is an International Centre for Distance Learning functioning in association with the University; educational scientific information and culture offices of the State of Israel, the US, Lithuania, China and Korea develop their work under the support of the University.
 The establishment is a coordinator of project studies by international programs Tempus, Vyshehrad Fund, the “Ukraine-Norway“ Fund and others).

 The University is constantly developing.
 In recent years there was a significant increase in number of majors and specializations of training graduate, postgraduate and doctoral students.
 The University has an extensive system of material resources for providing educational process and scientific work.
 Thus, a modern scientific library was put into operation.

 The University provides all necessary conditions for artistic, creative and sports activities of its students who can participate in forty sections and hobby groups.

 Significant sporting achievements of the University students and graduates of different years are represented with twenty five Olympic champions, eighty three winners of world and European championships, twenty-eight honoured coaches and masters of sports of Ukraine.